johananh/Pump-Alert/README.md

 - **Configure Daily Operational Check**: Set the time for the "Daily OK" message.
 Setting this to 00:00 will disable this daily message.
 - **Train Mode**: When "Train Mode" is enabled, a message will be sent each time the pump turns on or off, indicating the duration the pump was in the last state.
 - **Display Time Metrics**: The interface displays the maximum on-time and off-time since the last power up.
+- **Note:** The acomulated  maximum on-time and off-time are cleard when the on or off time alert settings are changed.

 ## Usage
 Once installed and configured, the system will monitor the pump's activity.
 Alerts will be sent through Telegram if:
 - The pump runs longer than the set maximum time.
 - The pump hasn't activated after the set maximum downtime.
-- A daily check (if everything is normal) will be sent at the specified time.
+- A daily check (if everything is normal) will be sent at the specified time (disabled if set to 00:00).
 - If "Train Mode" is enabled, a message is sent each time the pump's state changes.
 - The LED will blink briefly every 2 seconds when the pump is idle and will stay on continuously when the pump is active.